Programme Leads

 Working Together

-Karin and Alison co-founded Re-Live in 2006 and have since worked with thousands of people across health, education, and community settings.
-Their Life Story methodology — combining storytelling with therapeutic and experiential practice — is captured in their book, Creating Life Story Theatre (Bloomsbury Methuen Drama, 2025).
+Karin and Alison co-founded Re-Live in 2006 and have since worked with thousands of people across health and social care, the arts, education and community settings.
+Their approach — combining storytelling with therapeutic and experiential practice — is captured in their book Creating Life Story Theatre (Bloomsbury Methuen Drama, 2025).
+Midlife Reimagined is life story-focused, and informed by the principles and ethics of this work.

-Their approach invites individuals and groups to share lived experience, uncover meaning, and connect with a deeper sense of purpose.
 Both are Churchill Fellows (2010 and 2016) and international trainers in reflective practice, wellbeing, and creative leadership.
-Their work has been recognised for its impact in mental health, ageing, and social care, including with people living with complex mental health, trauma, and loss.
+Their work has been recognised for its impact in mental health, ageing, and social care, including with people living with complex mental health experiences, trauma, and loss.